Using Experiments to Correct for Selection in Observational Studies: The General Case

-is the average effect of the treatment on outcome $t\in\{\pps,\pp\}$ for group $g\in\{\ppo,\ppe\}$.
+to be the average effect of the treatment on outcome $t\in\{\pps,\pp\}$ for group $g\in\{\ppo,\ppe\}$.
 The superscripts on the estimands denote the outcome, and subscripts denote the population.
-The primary estimand we focus on in this paper is the average effect of the treatment on the long term outcome in the observational study population:
+The primary estimand we focus on in this paper is the average effect of the treatment on the primary outcome in the observational study population:

 where we drop the subscript and superscript to simplify the notation.